HefnySco/andruav_ap_wiki/source/andruav-gcs-telemetry.rst

 .. important::

-    Andruav GCS telemetry uses TCP connection, while :ref:`webclient-webplugin` uses UDP connection.
+    Andruav GCS telemetry uses TCP connection, while :ref:`webclient-web-plugin` uses UDP connection.
 You need to be careful when you select the connection in your GCS App such as `Mission Planner <https://ardupilot.org/planner/>`_ and `QGroundControl <http://qgroundcontrol.com/>`_.

 |